BeamNG/BeamNG.gym/README.md

 ## Environments

-Currently, the only environment is a time attack on the race track in the West Coas USA level of BeamNG.drive.
+Currently, the only environment is a time attack on the race track in the West Coast USA level of BeamNG.drive.
 New environments are being developed.

 ### WCA Race